Mona Inglesby: Later life and death

-After she closed International Ballet at the end of 1953 Mona Inglesby retired with her husband to a cottage in Robertsbridge, Sussex.
+After she closed International Ballet at the end of 1953, Inglesby retired with her husband to a cottage in Robertsbridge, Sussex.
 In 2000 Sergei Vikharev, a choreographer and dancer at the Maryinsky ballet, visited her there to acknowledge the part she had played in preserving the Sergeyev notations of the Maryinsky's core 19th-century classical repertoire for posterity.
 The Maryinsky (known as the Kirov Ballet in and for a short time after Soviet times) had used them to reconstruct the original Petipa choreography for their 1999 production of Sleeping Beauty, which the company brought to London in 2000.

 Derry died in 1986.
-Mona Inglesby died at Bexhill-on-Sea on 6 October 2006 aged 88.
+Inglesby died at Bexhill-on-Sea on 6 October 2006 aged 88.

-She is survived by her son.
+She was survived by her son.

 She received no honours during her lifetime, but in 2012 a plaque was put up inside the artists' entrance of the Royal Festival Hall commemorating her achievements and those of International Ballet, as the company which had inaugurated the Festival Hall's opening season of 1951.
 A BBC Radio 4 documentary Black-Out Ballet, including interviews with Henry Danton and other surviving International Ballet dancers, was broadcast in November 2012.